 Draft Operational Policy 2.4 – Planning for school sites

-The Western Australian Planning Commission (WAPC) is seeking public comment on the draft Operational Policy 2.4 – Planning for school sites.
+The Western Australian Planning Commission (WAPC) sought public comment on the Draft Operational Policy 2.4 – Planning for school sites.

 What triggered the review of Development Control Policy 2.4?
 Where does OP2.4 apply?

 DC2.4 was adopted in 1998 – this review was an opportunity to address a number of identified issues with its implementation, including:

 - strategic planning deficiencies (undersupply of schools and oversubscription of students in growth areas)

 - suboptimal land use planning outcomes for school sites (quality of sites, traffic issues etc)